PTA Further Extends Mobile Device Blocking Deadline Till July 3 - UrduPoint

 PTA Further Extends Mobile Device Blocking Deadline Till July 3

-Pakistan Telecommunication Authority (PTA) on Friday has further extended the deadline for blocking of mobile device IMEIs till July 3 for all GSMA valid IMEIs seen on mobile networks but currently not registered with PTA

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Jun, 2020 ) :Pakistan Telecommunication Authority (PTA) on Friday has further extended the deadline for blocking of mobile device IMEIs till July 3 for all GSMA valid IMEIs seen on mobile networks but currently not registered with PTA.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Jun, 2020 ) :Pakistan Telecommunication Authority (PTA) has further extended the deadline for blocking of mobile device IMEIs till July 3, for all GSMA valid IMEIs seen on mobile networks but currently not registered with PTA.

 As per regulations, all mobile devices being connected to local networks using local SIM are subject to registration within 60 days from first use of device on local mobile networks in Pakistan.

-However due to extraordinary circumstances, non-registered device IMEIs which were to be blocked between 18th March to 3rd July 2020 will now start getting blocked from 4 July.
+However, due to extraordinary circumstances, non-registered device IMEIs which were to be blocked between March, 18 to July, 3 2020 will now start getting blocked from 4 July 2020.

-PTA launched Device Identification Registration & Blocking System (DIRBS).
+PTA launched Device Identification Registration and Blocking System (DIRBS).
 Mobile device users can register their devices through website (https://dirbs.pta.gov.pk/drs) or by dialing *8484#.